justnitram/privacy-policy/index.md

 ---

-## 3. Entertainment and Learning Purpose</h2>
+## 3. Entertainment and Learning Purpose
 Our apps are designed as entertainment and/or learning tool.
 The app provides content aimed at enhancing your learning experience or providing enjoyable entertainment.
-We do not use your data for any other purpose and are committed to ensuring that your experience is fun and enriching without compromising your privacy.</p>
+We do not use your data for any other purpose and are committed to ensuring that your experience is fun and enriching without compromising your privacy.

 ---